square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > AccumulateLoyaltyPointsResponse AccumulateLoyaltyPoints(ctx, body, accountId)
 AccumulateLoyaltyPoints

 Adds points to a loyalty account.  - If you are using the Orders API to manage orders, you only provide the `order_id`.
 The endpoint reads the order to compute points to add to the buyer's account. - If you are not using the Orders API to manage orders,  you first perform a client-side computation to compute the points.
-For spend-based and visit-based programs, you can call  [CalculateLoyaltyPoints](api-endpoint:Loyalty-CalculateLoyaltyPoints) to compute the points.
-For more information,  see [Loyalty Program Overview](https://developer.squareup.com/docs/loyalty/overview).
-You then provide the points in a request to this endpoint.
+For spend-based and visit-based programs, you can first call  [CalculateLoyaltyPoints](api-endpoint:Loyalty-CalculateLoyaltyPoints) to compute the points   that you provide to this endpoint.   __Note:__ The country of the seller's Square account determines whether tax is included in the purchase amount when accruing points for spend-based and visit-based programs.
+For more information, see [Availability of Square Loyalty](https://developer.squareup.com/docs/loyalty-api/overview#loyalty-market-availability).

 ### Required Parameters